isaacbernat/presentations/prisoner/README.md

 # Prisoner's behaviour, an economic dilemma
+This presentation defines the classic "prisoner's dilemma" payoff matrix and explains enough game theory concepts to go through multiple reasonable strategies.
+It points out the conceptual differences for infinitely iterated PD and how this affects outcomes and tactics.
+Near the end, a special mention is made for superrational players.

 ## How to run the presentation
 ### If you don't care too much about the format
 [Click here](https://github.com/isaacbernat/presentations/blob/master/prisoner/final.md) (just open the markdown file)

 ### If you want it to look "good"
+- Clone or download this repository.
 - In a terminal with the same path as this directory type `python3 -m http.server`.
-- Then open in a browser `http://localhost:8000`.
+- Open in a browser `http://localhost:8000`.
-- Use shift+F for full screen, shift+P for presentation mode.
-Up and Down to go through slides.
+- Press shift+F for full screen, shift+P for presentation mode (with notes).
+Up and Down arrows to go through slides.
 - For more info https://github.com/gnab/remark

 ## Survey results